This post may contain affiliate links. Please read our disclosure policy.

 Step 3: Form dough into a ball and transfer to work surface.
 Divide in half and roll each half into a 1 1/2-inch diameter log.
 Roll each log in demerara sugar.
 Wrap logs in plastic wrap and chill for at least 1 hour.

-Step 4: Slice dough logs into 1/4-inch thick rounds and bake on a parchment lined baking sheet at 325˚F for 18 minutes.
-Let cool slightly then transfer to cooling rack.
+Step 4: Slice dough logs into 1/4-inch thick rounds.
+Arrange one-inch apart on parchment lined baking sheet and bake at 325˚F for 18 minutes.
+Let cool slightly then transfer to wire rack.
 Once cool, store cookies in an airtight container at room temperature.

 - 2 cups all-purpose flour 250g